e-labInnovations/U8g2-Fonter/README.md

 **Development project**

-Trying to develop a electron app for converting bdf font to U9g2 c file font
+Trying to develop an electron app for converting bdf font to U8g2 c file font

 ## More